 Later in 1996, when the BSN program was adopted at Kwantlen, June independently developed integrated learning activities for Nursing Informatics for every nursing course in the program.
 In the fall of 1999, a web-based program of study was introduced in addition to the paper manual approach, to encourage self-directed study for students to access lessons both within the classroom and on personal computers on campus, in libraries, or at home.
 The Nursing Informatics theory component was expanded to reflect current research and application.
 Computer application instruction was also expanded to incorporate emerging internet and utility applications such as spreadsheets, databases, web page development, chatrooms, email, multimedia, telenursing, electronic literature searches, videoconferencing, and so on.

-June is currently the Program and Curriculum Coordinator for the BSN Post Baccalaureate program at Kwantlen, a hybrid nursing program that consists of mostly online courses supplemented with three practice residencies and capstone courses.
+June is currently the Program and Curriculum Chair for the BSN Advanced Entry program at Kwantlen, a hybrid nursing program that consists of mostly online courses supplemented with three practice residencies and capstone courses.
 Nursing informatics and interactive, creative technologies have been artfully woven into the curriculum to prepare nurses in the necessary conpetencies for effective practice.
+June also became a Research Coordinator with Arthritis Research Canada in 2016, focused on working with First Nations communities.

 In 2003, June was elected Director of Communications for the Canadian Nursing Informatics Association (CNIA) and stayed in the position until 2012.
 She enjoyed working with this dedicated group of informatics leaders, determined to make the organization the national voice for nursing informatics.
 June accepted the position of President-Elect for the Canadian Nursing Informatics Association (CNIA) in mid 2005.
 She became the President of CNIA in 2008 and Past President in 2010.

 In 2003, she became the Editor in Charge of Virtual Nursing Practice and Culture for the Online Journal of Nursing Informatics (OJNI) and is now Editor in Chief.
-In 2004, June joined Wired Woman Society as a Director-at-Large.
-She accepted the position of Vice President for Sigma Theta Tau, Xi Eta Chapter in 2007 and is currently the Past-President as well as a Director at Large.
+She accepted the position of Vice President for Sigma Theta Tau, Xi Eta Chapter in 2007 and was Past-President and Director (UBC), (2014-16), President (2013-14), Vice-President and Global Health/Research Committee Chair, (2007 – 2016).
+She is currently President-Elect, Treasurer and Webmaster.
+In 2020, June joined the Sigma Theta Tau Nursing Informatics Community as a facilitator.
 She is also a member of HIMSS and the National Institutes of Health Informatics.
-She is also the President and webmaster of the Canadian Nurses for Health and the Environment associate group of the Canadian Nurses Association.
+As well, she is the Treasurer and webmaster of the Canadian Association of Nurses for the Environment , an associate group of the Canadian Nurses Association.

 In November 2012, June was honored to receive the Canadian Association of Schools of Nursing (CASN) and Canada Health Infoway's inaugural Nursing Faculty E-Health Award 2012 in Ottawa Canada.
 This award competition was aimed at supporting nursing school faculty who demonstrate exceptional leadership and commitment to e-health in nursing education.
 This award is a component of Canada Health Infoway's Clinicians-in-Training Initiative, aimed at improving the preparedness of graduates to work in a technology-enabled environment.